the-tallest-tower/the-tallest-tower.github.io/_posts/2017-05-07-a-brief-tour.md

 date:   2017-05-07 16:00:00 -0800
 categories: development
 ---
-For those with a more technical leaning, here's the rundown on what I'm using:
+For those with a more technical leaning, here's the rundown on what I'm using for the game:

 - Custom engine written in D
 - SFML for 2D graphics and windowing